spree-contrib/spree_i18n/README.md

 ### 3. Remove Configuration

-Remove all occurrences of `SpreeI18n::Config.supported_locales` from your code.
+Remove all occurrences of `SpreeI18n::Config` from your codebase.
+This is now handled via Admin UI

 ---